virus-rpi/FlightControl/protocol.md

 - `ResetBarometer` - Reset the barometer
 - `ResetMagnetometer` - Reset the magnetometer
 - `ResetGPS` - Reset the GPS
+- `SetControlServiceAddress` - Set the address of the Control Service

 The `ControlService` service provides the following methods: